qmlbook/qmlbook/docs/start/start.rst

     cities << "Munich" << "Paris" << "London";
     m_model->setStringList(cities);

 Another popular way to store or retrieve data is SQL.
 Qt comes with SQLite embedded and also has support for other database engines (MySQL, PostgresSQL, ...).
-First you need to create your database using a schema, like this:
+First, you need to create your database using a schema, like this:

 .. code-block:: sql